[Technical Documentation]

 • Level test results exported to CSV files for external analysis

-StatLevels Suite can automatically generate its complete statistical database from your historical chart data.
-Load a chart with extensive history (1000+ days recommended), enable statistics, and the study will process all historical data to build your probability model.
+SLS. can automatically generate its complete statistical database from SCID tick data.
+Load a chart with extensive history (1000+ days recommended), enable statistics, and the SCID pipeline builds your probability model.

-Once initialized, the database is intelligently maintained day-to-day — new trading days are automatically appended, statistics are recalculated, and you always trade with current probabilities.
-No manual updates required.
+Once initialized, the database is maintained day-to-day: new trading days are appended, gaps are forward-filled automatically, and statistics are recalculated.
+No manual data import is required.

 Learn how to build your statistics database